 The main reason people relapse on heroin is because of the particular way heroin works on the body.
 Heroin directly interferes with the brain and central nervous system.
 It causes the body to release dopamine which is the chemical which causes pleasure and feelings of well-being.
 Once this chemical process is interrupted, it is very difficult to overcome.

 Many people return directly to ways of living which are not conducive to recovery.
-When we break free of an addiction, often it is the case that we need to alter our lifestyles in significant ways.
+When we break free of addiction, often it is the case that we need to alter our lifestyles in significant ways.
 Old patterns of behavior, being around people who are still using drugs, and unhealthy lifestyle choices frequently lead to heroin relapse.

 Preventing a Heroin Relapse